HTC_steak_v1_960x540_2250.jpg (1)

 How to cook rib-eye steak to perfection

 The rib-eye, sometimes known as scotch fillet or entrecôte, is one of the most popular steaks in the world.
-It comes from the Longissimus Dorsi muscle, which runs down the spine and doesn’t do too much work, giving it a lovely tender texture.
-What makes it really stand out, however, is all the wonderful marbled fat running through the meat (including an ‘eye’ of fat in the middle, hence the steak’s name), which when cooked melts and renders into the steak.
-This provides extra beefy flavour and a juicy, moist and tender texture.
+It has a wonderful marble fat which runs through the meat, including an ‘eye’ of fat in the middle which gives the steak its name.
+When cooked this melts and renders into the steak, making it extra juicy and tender.

-A rib-eye steak can come anywhere from the sixth to the twelfth rib, and which end it comes from should dictate how it should be cooked.
-The centre cut is the most common (and often what you’ll find when buying rib-eye steak from supermarkets).
+Rib-eye comes from the cow’s rib, an area that doesn’t do too much work, making this style of steak super tender and suitable for quick cooking.
+The steak can come anywhere from the sixth to the twelfth rib – the centre cut is the most common and often what you’ll find when buying rib-eye steak from supermarkets.
 It contains some of the fat cap along with a nice amount of marbling.
-Then we have the two ends: short loin and chuck.
-The short loin end has little to none of the cap and less marbling, which is more suited to people who prefer less fat.
-The chuck end, however, contains more marbling and has the largest part of the cap attached.
+The two ends are called short loin and chuck.
+The short loin has little to none of the cap and less marbling, so is more suited to people who prefer less fat.
+The chuck end contains more marbling and has the largest part of the cap attached.
 To get the most flavour out of a rib-eye, ask your butcher for steaks cut from the chuck end.

-When buying your steak, look for a nice deep red colour with lots of marbling.
+When buying your rib-eye, look for a nice deep red colour with lots of marbling.
 Select 2.5–3cm thick steaks that have been aged for maximum flavour.
-Buying organic and free-range will also result in better quality meat.
+Buying organic and free-range will mean you get the best quality meat.

 Ingredients